anilabhabaral/hello-cicd-argocd-jboss/README.md

 # Build and Deploy maven application into JBoss EAP 7.4 using Openshift PipeLine(CI) and ArgoCD(CD) in Red Hat OpenShift(RHOCP)

-## In thi project i used Openshift pipeline as a CI tool to build the maven project and image and used ArgoCD as a CD tool to deploy this "Hello World" maven application into JBoss EAP 7.4.
+## In this project i used Openshift pipeline as a CI tool to build the maven project and image and used ArgoCD as a CD tool to deploy this "Hello World" maven application into JBoss EAP 7.4.

 **Note**: *The `helloworld` maven project is taken from the jboss-eap-quickstart project- https://github.com/jboss-developer/jboss-eap-quickstarts/tree/7.4.x*